prayagnshah/Sound-Extraction/paper/paper.md

 ![](table-01.jpg)

-This dataframe of datetimes represents a pool of samples that are implicitly passed to the `sample_size` argument, which in turn takes a  random sample (without replacement) from six categories: daytime, dusk, nocturnal, and three morning times--early, mid and late sunrise (Table 2).
+This dataframe of datetimes represents a pool of samples that are implicitly passed to the `n` `sample_size` argument, which in turn takes a `n` random sample (without replacement) from six categories: daytime, dusk, nocturnal, and three morning times--early, mid and late sunrise (Table 2).

 **Table 2**: Rules defining the sunlight phase based categorization of extracted recordings.
 ![](table-02.jpg)

-Categories can be edited by manuipulating the assigned time chunks and time ranges in the source code.
+Categories can be edited by manipulating the assigned time chunks and time ranges in the source code.

 ### 2. Provide `Sound-Extraction` with the list of recordings and subgroupings